nhoefflin/ELK-Project/README.md

 - Filebeat, which will monitor the VMs by generating and organizing log files.
 Specifically, it logs information about the file system, including which files have changed and when
 - Metricbeat, which will monitor the VMs by periodically collecting metrics from the operating system and from services running on the server.

-The playbook below instlls Filebeat on the target hosts.
+The playbook below installs Filebeat on the target hosts.
 - https://github.com/nhoefflin/ELK-Project/blob/main/Ansible/ansible-playbook.yml

 ### Using the Playbook